NAISDA Dance College: In film and television

 NAISDA was the subject of an ABC Television documentary, From Dreamtime to Dance, narrated by Stan Grant and broadcast in 2002.

 The school features in "NAISDA with Monica Stevens", an episode in the 2013 documentary television series Desperate Measures.
 Monica Stevens is a choreographer and was a student at NAISDA and a notable member of AIDT in the 1980s.
 The series is available on SBS on Demand.

 People

+Malcolm Cole

-Malcolm Cole (1949-1995), was an Aboriginal and South Sea Islander man from Far North Queensland, later a teacher and counsellor at the college.
+Malcolm Cole (1949-1995), was an Aboriginal and South Sea Islander man from Ayr in Far North Queensland, later a teacher and counsellor at the college.
 He is especially remembered for his participation in the 1988 Sydney Mardi Gras, in which he took the role of Captain Cook in an enactment of the First Fleet landing, in which a boatful of black sailors was pulled by a white man.
 This was the first ever Aboriginal float entry in the parade.
 Along with Lillian Crombie, he was the first co-presenter for the ABC Television's Blackout in 1989.
 He also taught dance as an artist in residence at many Australian schools.

+He discovered he was HIV-positive in 1988, and was shunned by all of his Sydney friends, but was cared for by his family when he became ill.
+He died of HIV/AIDS in 1995 at the home of his twin brother, Robert, in Currajong, a suburb of Townsville.
+Robert recreated Malcolm's costume in order to wear it in the 2024 Mardi Gras parade, to commemorate his brother.

 His legacy includes the Malcolm Cole Aboriginal and Torres Strait Islander Performing Arts Scholarship at the University of New South Wales; the Alexandria Public School weekly awards called "Malcolms"; and Malcolm Cole Terrace in the Canberra suburb of Whitlam.